-You can fix these things up by using starch-based ingredients to thicken the baked beans or by simmering the beans.
+You can fix these things up by using starch-based ingredients to thicken the beans or by simmering them.
 Most of the common ingredients will work well to get your baked beans to become thick once more.

 Some people like to use cornstarch to make a simple cornstarch slurry.
 Others might prefer using flour and butter to fix thin baked beans.